 The most dangerous type of skin cancer is Melanoma.
-Melanoma may occur on any area of the body and may resemble a mole, but there are important differences.
+This may occur on any area of the body and may resemble a mole, but there are important differences.
 If you notice changes in a mole you should contact a physician immediately.
 A melanoma may present as an asymmetrical lesion with an irregular border.
 If the color or pigmentation of the area is not uniform, or if the diameter of the area is greater than six millimeters, these are also danger signs.

 In addition to these three types of skin cancer, there are two types of lesions that have the potential to progress into skin cancer.
-One type of pre-cancer is Actinic Keratosis, which appears as a scaly or crusty bump and can be treated with curettage and electrodissection, shave removal, dermabrasion, chemical peels, laser surgery, or topical medication.
+One type of pre-cancer is Actinic Keratosis, which appears as a scaly or crusty bump and can be treated with curettage and Electrodesiccation, shave removal, dermabrasion, chemical peels, laser surgery, or topical medication.